chenchaoyi/wp-android-test-plan/appendix-test-findings/image-in-gallery-doesnt-show-unicode-properlly.md

 - **Category:** Feature bug

-Add an image with unicode (e.g.: `长名字.png`) in title from desktop browser.
-From Android app, create new post and try to create a new gallery, in the image selection, unicode title is not shown properly.
+Add an image with unicode in title (e.g.: `长名字.png`) from desktop browser.

+From Android app, create a new post and try to insert a new image gallery.
+In the image selection, unicode title is not shown properly.

 ![](/assets/unicode.jpg)